apache/creadur-rat/README.md

   WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
   See the License for the specific language governing permissions and limitations under the License.

+## Contribution

+If you want to contribute feel free to branch from master and provide a pull request via Github.
+You should file a contributor license agreement in order to properly handle your input.
+Apart from that you could file an issue in ASF's Jira under the project "RAT".